thijse/smartknob-firmware/README.md

 ## Overview

 This repository provides a simplified SmartKnob firmware focused on **serial communication with Python backends**.
-Unlike the original WiFi/MQTT-based implementations, this codebase eliminates networking complexity and provides a clean, direct communication channel between SmartKnob hardware and Python applications.
+Unlike the original WiFi/MQTT-based implementations, this codebase removes all wifi networking functionality and aims to only keep a simpler, direct communication channel between SmartKnob hardware and Python applications.

 **Key Features:**
 - **Serial-only communication** - Removed WiFi/MQTT code for minimal codebase